Stykk-Gruppen/qZoom-Client/README.md

 # qZoom-Client README
 qZoom is a video conferencing application made for Linux.
-It theoretically supports up to 256 peoples in the same room.. your server may say otherwise.
+It theoretically supports up to 256 people in the same room.. your server may say otherwise.

 # Dependencies
 * `Qt 5.*`